University of Chester

 About this course

-Join the Student Law Society, gain an insight into law in the real world by volunteering with the Department’s Legal Advice Clinic, or get involved with Chester Community Law Project, the Law School’s student-led outreach programme which enables volunteers to use their legal knowledge to benefit our local community.
+Outside of your studies, join our Law Society which hosts a variety of events throughout the year, gain an insight into law in the real world by volunteering with our Legal Advice Clinic, or get involved with Chester Community Law Project, our student-led outreach programme which enables volunteers to use their legal knowledge to benefit our local community.

 Modules